-Whether you’re a seasoned investor, or exploring the option of becoming a landlord for the first-time, you may already be aware that a raft of reforms on the buy to let sector in recent months have impacted the factors to consider first?
+Whether you’re a seasoned investor or exploring the option of becoming a landlord for the first time, you may already be aware that a range of reforms on the buy-to-let sector in recent months have impacted the factors you should consider first?

-These may affect your decision to invest in buy-to-let property; however, but The Lending Channel are experts in the industry, providing tailored advice to help you find the right options depending on your current circumstances.
+These reforms may affect your decision to invest in buy-to-let property; however, but The Lending Channel are experts in the industry, providing tailored advice to help you find the right options depending on your current circumstances.

-Landlords must now register with either The Property Ombudsman (in Scotland it is The Property Ombudsman Scotland , a separate legal body) or The Property Redress Scheme, to provide an independent arbiter who can rule in disputes between landlords and tenants (or letting agents and their customers).
+Landlords must now register with either The Property Ombudsman (in Scotland, The Property Ombudsman Scotland , a separate legal body) or The Property Redress Scheme to provide an independent arbiter who can rule in disputes between landlords and tenants (or letting agents and their customers).

-Any property to be leased after April 2018 must also have a minimum energy efficiency rating of E. (Pre-existing tenancies have until 2020 to comply.)
-Providing false information on this could lead to a fine of up to £5000, so if you’re looking now be sure to clarify the property’s energy rating if you are interested in buying it.
+Any property to be leased after April 2018 must also have a minimum energy efficiency rating of E. (Pre-existing tenancies had until 2020 to comply.)
+Providing false information on this could lead to a fine of up to £5000, so if you’re looking now, be sure to clarify the property’s energy rating if you are interested in buying it.

-Many local authorities now require you to register as a landlord, even if you’re an ex-pat seeking lending to let a property in the UK while you are resident overseas.
-Around 300 Local Authorities across the UK either have some form of scheme in place already or are currently consulting on the introduction of a landlord registration scheme.
-Check your local council’s website to see if this affects you.
+Many local authorities now require you to register as a landlord, even if you’re an expat seeking lending to let a property in the UK while you are resident overseas.
+Around 300 Local Authorities across the UK either have some form of scheme in place already or are currently consulting on introducing a landlord registration scheme.
+We recommend you check your local council’s website to see if this affects you.

 There are also proposals to introduce inspections on rented properties every three years.
 While this is not yet confirmed, bear it in mind when looking at the overall condition of any property you’re considering making an offer on.

-In addition, for all options in the Buy to Let market, we recommend that you seek specialist advice from an authorised tax advisor before making any firm commitments: The Lending Channel are not authorised as tax advisors.
+For all options in the buy-to-let market, we recommend that you seek specialist advice from an authorised tax advisor before making any firm commitments as The Lending Channel is not authorised as tax advisors.

-Client need - An experienced property investor owned one property in a limited company structure, in addition to a further six, which were mainly HMOs in Edinburgh, that were owned in their own name.
-For various reasons they wanted to move all six into the company, largely to streamline administration.
+An experienced property investor who owned one property in a limited company structure and a further six, which were mainly HMOs in Edinburgh, were owned in their name.
+For various reasons, they wanted to move all six into the company, primarily to streamline administration.

-Solution – Bank of Scotland funded a £1.2m Partially Amortised Loan, at a sub 3% pay rate across six of the properties.
+Bank of Scotland funded a £1.2m Partially Amortised Loan at a sub 3% pay rate across six of the properties

 Let us find the right Portfolio Lender for you.
-We support many professional landlords and specialise in large, multi-property transactions, where portfolios of more than 40 properties are not uncommon.
+We support many professional landlords and specialise in large, multiple property transactions, where portfolios of more than 40 properties are not uncommon.
 If this applies to you, a portfolio loan might work for you in many ways.
 Get in touch to discuss your situation and receive no-obligation guidance on portfolio loans.